Better Triathlete’s Coach Match Program

 Also a Colorado-based triathlon coach, Katie Whidden is co-founder of Lifelong Endurance and head strength coach for Peak Performance Running.
 Katie specializes in coaching beginner-to-intermediate triathletes and cyclists, integrating functional strength workouts, data analysis, and effective communication to successfully balance an athlete’s training schedule with their other commitments.
 Katie prefers working with beginner to intermediate triathletes.
 Learn more about Katie

-William Ritter coaches triathletes and runners of all levels from beginners to elites.
+As the head coach of Fly Tri Racing, William Ritter coaches triathletes and runners of all levels from beginners to elites.
 From short to long or 5k to marathon, track, and cross country, William has an extensive background in endurance sports and has an impressive track record as an elite-level athlete.
 Primary operating online, William emphasizes a hands-on dynamic and provides personalized coaching to the athletes he works with.
 Learn more about William.

 While most of our coaches are based in the U.S., we can match any international athlete with an online triathlon coach virtually.